Skip to content

 Groot Constantia

-On 13 July 1685, Simon van der Stel – VOC governor of the Cape, second man in the colony after the Commander himself – was granted 891 morgen (763 hectares) of land behind Table Mountain.
-He named it Constantia, possibly after a daughter of his patron Rijkloff van Goens, possibly after the Latin constantia (steadfastness), possibly after the VOC ship of the same name.
-We will never know.
-He built a manor house in late Dutch Renaissance style, planted vines, and within a decade was producing wine that, after Hendrik Cloete bought the estate in 1778, became the most famous sweet wine in the world.
+On 13 July 1685, Simon van der Stel was given 891 morgen (763 hectares) of land behind Table Mountain.
+He was the governor of the Cape for the VOC, the Dutch East India Company that ran the early colony, which made him the second most powerful man at the Cape.
+He called the place Constantia.
+Nobody knows quite why: maybe after a daughter of his patron Rijkloff van Goens, maybe after the Latin word constantia (steadfastness), maybe after a VOC ship of the same name.
+He built a grand house, planted vines, and within ten years was making a wine that, once Hendrik Cloete bought the farm in 1778, became the most famous sweet wine in the world.

 1685Founded